matt-powelldev2784/PM-Test/README.md

 I have included a basic snapshot test for the App component to demonstrate the testing setup.

 **Husky Commit Hooks**
-Commit-message hook is setup to enforce commit naming conventions.
+Commit-message hook is set up to enforce commit naming conventions.
-Pre-commit hook is setup to check staged files with lint-staged.
+Pre-commit hook is set up to check staged files with lint-staged.
-Pre-push hook is setup to run tsc, tests and build before allowing a push.
+Pre-push hook is set up to run tsc, tests and build before allowing a push.

 ## What you would improve with more time